 The paper is based on the social-spatial narrative (SSN) methodology (Verloo 2015).
 We adapted the SSN framework for presenting and discussing intergenerational memories in place.
-In comparison to traditional human geography methodology, the SSN framework helps provide a structure to better describe the process of spatial politics of intergenerational memory in place’, and better analyse the meaning of (re)action through critical moments as they unfold recalling significant past events.
-Defining SSN for memory geographies comes from analysing memory-based storylines (collected from both lay people and policy makers) and policy papers, then selecting major critical moments of their place-based stories, and reviewing how their memories of place have been transmitted to the next generations (Figure 2).
+In comparison to traditional human geography methodology, the SSN framework helps provide a structure to better describe the process of spatial politics of intergenerational memory in place’ and better analyse the meaning of (re)action through critical moments as they unfold recalling significant past events.
+Defining SSN for memory geographies comes from analysing memory-based storylines (collected from both lay people and policy makers) and policy papers, then selecting major critical moments of their place-based stories and reviewing how their memories of place have been transmitted to the next generations (Figure 2).

-We used four storylines—stories assembled from interviewed people who lived in four villages (Eselnita, Ogradena, Plavisevita, and Svinita) from the Romanian side of the Danube.
+We used four storylines—stories assembled from people interviewed who lived in four villages (Eselnita, Ogradena, Plavisevita and Svinita) from the Romanian side of the Danube.
 Each village had a unique memory-based storyline inventory from both interviewees and policy practitioners.
 While storylines were presented as case actors’ memories, policy papers were necessary to reveal the positions of those in power or the stakeholders’ opinions.
 The latter were selected from the Mehedinti County Archives (MCA 2017).
 We then identified major critical moments related to the displacement process.
 In doing so, we were interested in creating a relational understanding of place, following Doreen Massey’s idea that we should think about ‘articulated moments in networks of social relations’ rather than analysing static, simple framing (Massey 1991, 29).

 We applied snow-balling to our interviewees, which helped us obtain data from key individuals who were relocated.
 Then we created a sample, which was split in two categories.
 The first category includes the displaced or first generation, who were directly involved in the event; in the second category, we included people from the second and the third generations who were informed about displacements by their families.
 For the first cohort—in August 2015, we interviewed 80 people aged 61 to 90 years old who had been directly removed from their native settlements.
-Among the interviewed persons, there were 20 stakeholders/policy practitioners who, under the communist regime, had important roles, such as mayors and vice-mayors, engineers, and construction managers.
+Among the interviewed persons, there were 20 stakeholders/policy practitioners who, under the communist regime, had important roles, such as mayors and vice-mayors, engineers and construction managers.
 As for the second cohort, from April to May 2016, we interviewed 80 people aged 18 to 60 years old.

-To be able to understand the phenomena of displacement and population removal, interviewees related lived experiences that that they lived through during the relocation.
+To be able to understand the phenomena of displacement and population removal, interviewees related experiences that that they lived through during the relocation.
 They could express long stories about what they experienced during the displacement, so the average interview lasted between 1 and 2 hours.
 The interviews for each generation were recorded on a mobile phone and subsequently transcribed.

-After analysing the storylines, we created two tables of values comprising interviewees characteristics (Table 1) and coded the assembled storyline themes for each critical moments and cohorts of generations (see S1…S4 versus S1’…S4’) to highlight how the shaping of the memories happened to the next generations and what is its impact on the post-socialist memory (Table 2).
+After analysing the storylines, we created two tables of values comprising interviewees characteristics (Table 1) and coded the assembled storyline themes for each critical moments and cohorts of generations (see S1…S4 versus S1’…S4’) to highlight how the shaping of the memories happened to the next generations and what is its impact was on the post-socialist memory (Table 2).

 Memories, critical moments and the erasing of public places